ganderzz/dylanpaulus.com/posts/2019-03-31-functional-programming.md

 First, we start at some value, which in our case is `0` (see the line `let sum = 0;`)!
 Next, we pull out the first item in the array `1` and add it to our sum.
 Now we have `0 + 1 = 1`.
 We then repeat this step pulling out `2` and adding it to the sum `1 + 2 = 3`.
 This continues on until we have traversed the length of the array.

-To visuallize this in a different way:
+To visualize this in a different way:

 ```
 0 + [1,2,3,4]